CPN Exam FAQs

 Every question on a PNCB exam that counts towards a candidate’s score undergoes rigorous review before it is used on an exam as a scored question.
 After being written by a volunteer item writer, questions are reviewed, edited, and approved by the Exam Committee and other panels of volunteers, and then placed on an exam as an unscored question.
 Statistics on all unscored questions are reviewed before advancing as a scored question.
 Learn more about the rigorous test development process here.

 Exam Policies & Procedures

 Documentation of name change is needed if the name on the exam application and/or exam eligibility notification is different than the first and last names on your two forms of acceptable identification.
-Complete our Name Change Attestation Form.
-The form and supporting documentation must be mailed, emailed to email@example.com or faxed (1-301-330-1504) to our office at least 5 business days before your exam appointment.
+You must submit documentation of your name change no later than 5 business days of your scheduled testing date to PNCB or you will forfeit all exam fees paid.
+You must complete this form and submit by email to email@example.com or by fax to 301-330-1504.
+It is your responsibility to confirm that PNCB receives this documentation and changes your name.